When your e-commerce store has taken off and started to see some traction, you might think it’s time to scale.

 If you compare that then to True Faucet a jewelry marketplace.

-Granted, they receive a lot less traffic each month (215.0k) but what they do have is a targeted audience.
+Granted, they receive a lot less monthly traffic (215.0k), but they have a targeted audience.

 If you produce and sell jewelry, selling on this marketplace is good because you know that everyone coming to the site is looking for jewelry.